Cusset

 Cusset is a commune in the department of Allier, in the central French region of Auvergne.
 Situated in the foothills of the Bourbonnaise Mountains, the city is a suburb of Vichy and ranks fourth in population for the department.

+History

+As early as the 4th century BC, a Celtic site preceded and overlooked the current city.
+The oppidum of Viermeux, an Arverni oppidum intended to guard the northern entrance to the Limagne, consisted of two plateaus covering 60 hectares but only one was occupied in any numbers.

+French Revolution

+On the 5th December 1793 during the Dechristianization campaign a 10th century statue of the Virgin was publicly burnt although the hands were salvaged.

 Geography

 Location

 Located on the Sichon River, tributary of the Allier river, in the foothills of the Bourbonnaise Mountain, at an elevation of approximately 980 feet on top of the Mount Béton, Cusset is annexed to Vichy.

 The city includes fifty or so Lieux-dit (part of a municipality nominated because of an historical particularity), the most important are Presle, Puy-Besseau, the Bartins, Champcourt, Chantegrelet, Chassignol and Viermeux.

 Cusset is a part of the arrondissement of Vichy, for many years it was the capital of a unique canton until 1985, at which point a decree separated this canton into two parts : Northern Cusset and Southern Cusset.
 Following the boundary changes of 2014, only one canton shall remain in 2015.

 The municipality is located, as the crow flies, at an equal distance between the administrative centers of the department of Moulins to the north and of the region of Clermont-Ferrand to the southeast (approx. 30 miles).